 And the scary part comes upon realising this is just one single supermarket.
 Zoom out and see the many other supermarkets all through the country, and then the world, and then dot in the other department stores, restaurants, whatever other stores etc and then consider this alarming fact according to the story of stuff: for every bag of rubbish a household produces, businesses have produced 70x that getting it to you…

 We have a problem.

 Recycling is something we’ve been told we can do to help do our part.
 It’s how we turn that waste into something useful.

-But here’s the real crunch: the onus to recycle is on you, not the company producing the waste: there is a disconnection with the problem and the root of the problem.
+The design responsibility is on the business.
+But the responsibility of waste management is on the government or local council.
+There is a disconnection with the problem and the root of the problem.

-It’s a trend throughout the world because a company can offset the cost of disposal to you.
-With the onset of recycling and the people taking responsibility out of corporate waste; there is no incentive for designing packaging to be reusable -it may as well exploit the system.
-The system that is paid for by your rates.
+With the onset of recycling and people taking responsibility out of corporate waste; there is no incentive for designing packaging to be reusable – and because business is inherently amoral it may as well exploit the system.
+In fact, it encourages the system.
+Because the system is paid for by your rates, not the business.

 In the U.S., around 400 million consumer electronics are discarded every year.
 There is a growing mountain of electronic waste that the US government has no idea what to do with.
 The difficulty of e-waste is that traces of toxic metals seep into landfills so e-waste must be dismantled by hand, so the cost of getting rid of this waste is huge.
 Unfortunately, much e-waste is shipped overseas to developing countries with cheap labour and laxed environmental laws.
 We call this recycling.
 New Zealand does this too.